nidheimr/akeno/README.md

 ## Building

-This project requires a linux environment with the following tools:
+This project requires a linux environment with the following tools (WSL also works):
 - `nasm`
 - `make`